Information Package / Course Catalogue

 Week 5 - Theoretical

-General characteristics of Turkish flora.
+General characteristics of the flora of Turkey.

 Week 6 - Theoretical

-Important Plant Areas of Turkey.
+Important Plant Areas (IPAs) of Turkey.

 Week 7 - Theoretical

-Destruction of vegetation cover factors and human influences.
+Degradation factors of vegetation and human impacts.

 Week 8 - Theoretical